Investigamer/Proxyshop/README.md

   How do I change the set symbol to something else?
 </summary>

-#### Font Mode
-- Under "Symbol Render Mode", ensure "Font" Mode is enabled in Global Settings, or in the Settings for the template you wish to customize.
-- Head over to https://keyrune.andrewgioia.com/cheatsheet.html, choose a symbol.
-- Copy the **set code** of the symbol you want, it'll be the 2-4 letters after "ss-" in the code next to the symbol, for example SOI (Shadows Over Innistrad).
-- In the same settings panel, enter this code for the "Default Symbol" setting.
-- In the same settings panel, enable "Force Default Symbol", doing so will ensure this symbol is used for all cards rendered globally/using this template.
-- **[Optional]** To customize the look of this symbol, you'll need to:
-    1) Add an entry to `src/data/custom_symbols.json`.
-    2) Look at how symbols are defined in `src/data/expansion_symbols.json` for examples.

-#### SVG Mode
-- Ensure SVG mode is enabled under "Symbol Render Mode".
-- Change "Default Symbol" to a 2-4 letter code of your choice, and enable "Force Default Symbol".
+In settings, change "Default Symbol" to the set code of the symbol you want, and enable "Force Default Symbol".
+If you wish to add a totally custom symbol, here's the process:
-- Head over to `src/img/symbols/` and create a folder named according to that code, or you can use one of the symbols that already exists.
+- Head over to `src/img/symbols/` and create a folder named according a new custom code.
-- If making a custom symbol, add the SVG files to the folder you created, name each file according to the first letter of its rarity (capitalized).
+- Add your custom SVG symbols to the folder you created, name each file according to the first letter of its rarity (capitalized).
-- That symbol will now be used, you're good to go!
+- Set that symbol as "Default Symbol" and enabled "Force Default Symbol".
+You're good to go!

 </details>